 Try an Example

-You can use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
+You can use the data featured in this tutorial by clicking on 'Open This Data in Chart Studio' on the left-hand side.
 It'll open in your workspace.

 For this tutorial, we have decided to upload the data via a URL.
 More specifically, the Apple stock activity dataset from GitHub.